ktw5691/academic-kickstart/content/talk/upstat-2016/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["CART", "machine-learning", "data-mining", "ensembles", "tutorial"]
+tags = ["CART", "machine learning", "data mining", "ensembles", "tutorial"]

 url_pdf = ""
 url_slides = ""